soot-oss/soot/README.md

 // load classes from modules into Soot
-// Here, getClassUnderModulePath() expects the module path to be set using the Options class Map<String, List<String>> map = ModulePathSourceLocator.v().getClassUnderModulePath(modulePath);
+// Here, getClassUnderModulePath() expects the module path to be set using the Options class as seen above Map<String, List<String>> map = ModulePathSourceLocator.v().getClassUnderModulePath(modulePath);
 for (String module : map.keySet()) {
    for (String klass : map.get(module)) {
        logger.info("Loaded Class: " + klass + "\n");
        loadClass(klass, false, module);
+       // the loadClass() method is defined below
    }
 }